Manoj15/RL-Project-Cab-Driver-/README.md

 In this project, you need to create the environment and an RL agent that learns to choose the best request.
 You need to train your agent using vanilla Deep Q-learning (DQN) only and NOT a double DQN.
 You have learnt about the two architectures of DQN (shown below) - you are free to choose any of these.

 ![alt text](https://i.ytimg.com/vi/MItCZ6GK2JM/maxresdefault.jpg)

+There’s a renowned paper called ‘Deep Reinforcement Learning for List-wise Recommendations’ by Xiangyu Zhao, Liang Zhang, Zhuoye Ding.
+They have mentioned a few recommendations on how to select the Q-network architecture.
+You can download the paper from below (refer to the highlighted section 1.2 - Architecture Selection).
+But referring to the paper is an optional part of this project.